Conditions & Services Offered

 In order to keep your feet healthy, you should be familiar with the most common ills that affect them.
 Remember, though, that self-treatment can often turn a minor problem into a major one and is generally not advisable.
 You should see a podiatric physician when any of the following conditions occur or persist.

-Arthritis, in general terms, is inflammation and swelling of the cartilage and lining of the joints, generally accompanied by an increase in the fluid in the joints.
-Arthritis has multiple causes; just as a sore throat may have its origin in a variety of diseases, so joint inflammation and arthritis are associated with many different illnesses. …read more
+Arthritis in general terms, is inflammation and swelling of the cartilage and lining of the joints, generally accompanied by an increase in the fluid in the joints.
+Arthritis has multiple causes; just as a sore throat may have its origin in a variety of diseases, so joint inflammation and arthritis are associated with many different illnesses…

 Blisters are caused by skin friction.
 Don’t pop them.
 Apply moleskin or an adhesive bandage over a blister, and leave it on until it falls off naturally in the bath or shower.
 Keep your feet dry and always wear socks as a cushion between your feet and shoes.
 If a blister breaks on its own, wash the area, apply an antiseptic, and cover with a sterile bandage.

 Diabetes is the leading cause of nontraumatic lower extremity amputations in the United States, and approximately 14 to 24 percent of patients with diabetes who develop a foot ulcer have an amputation.
 Research, however, has shown that the development of a foot ulcer is preventable.
 A diabetic foot ulcer is an open sore or wound that occurs in approximately 15 percent of patients with diabetes, and is commonly located on the bottom of the foot.
 Of those who develop a foot ulcer, six percent will be hospitalized…

 Foot odor results from excessive perspiration from the more than 250,000 sweat glands in the foot.
 Daily hygiene is essential.
 Change your shoes daily to let each pair air out, and change your socks, perhaps even more frequently than daily.
 Foot powders and antiperspirants, and soaking your feet in vinegar and water, can help lessen odor.

 Heel pain can generally be traced to faulty biomechanics which place too much stress on the heel bone, ligaments, or nerves in the area.
 Stress could result while walking or jumping on hard surfaces, or from poorly made footwear.
-Overweight is also a major contributing factor.
-Some general health conditions—arthritis, gout, and circulatory problems, for example—also cause heel pain. …read more
+Some general health conditions—arthritis, gout, and circulatory problems, for example—also cause heel pain

 Heel spurs are growths of bone on the underside of the heel bone.
 They can occur without pain; pain may result when inflammation develops at the point where the spur forms.
 Both heel pain and heel spurs are often associated with plantar fasciitis, an inflammation of the long band of connective tissue running from the heel to the ball of the foot.
 Treatments may range from exercise and custom-made orthotics to anti-inflammatory medication or cortisone injections.